Common Inpainted Objects In-N-Out of Context: -enabled Context Tasks

 \textbf{Incorporating context in fake localization.} To leverage contextual information for improved fake localization, we propose a simple yet effective way of enhancing the prediction scores of fake localization models in regions corresponding to out-of-context objects.
 Concretely, the context-enhanced prediction score $P'(x,y)$ at pixel $(x,y)$ is defined as $\min(P(x,y) \times \gamma,\, 1.0), \text{if } (x,y) \in M_{\text{OC}}$; $\text{otherwise as} P(x,y)$, the original predicted fake score, $M_{\text{OC}}$ is the mask region of out-of-context object (predicted by context reasoning), $\gamma$ is a context enhancement factor, and the $\min$ function ensures the enhanced score $\leq 1.0$.

 We evaluate this context-enhancement approach under two settings.
 In the \textbf{oracle} setting, we use ground truth annotations to enhance predictions within the fake object's mask region when it is out-of-context.
 This serves as an upper bound for performance gains.
 In the \textbf{practical} setting, the fake objects are unknown.
-We propose the use of Molmo to identify suspicious objects based on \textit{size} and \textit{location}, deliberately excluding \textit{co-occurrence} to prevent false positives.
+We propose the use of Molmo-7B~\cite{deitke2024molmo} to identify suspicious objects based on \textit{size} and \textit{location}, excluding \textit{co-occurrence} to prevent false positives.
 For instance, if an image contains only two objects, e.g., an apple and an inpainted traffic light, either might be seen as out-of-context.
 By focusing on physical violations, our method remains robust while effectively detecting fake objects.
 As Molmo may identify multiple out-of-context objects in an image, we define $M_{\text{OC}}$ as the union of these objects' masks.
 In both settings, we set the enhancement factor $\gamma$ to $5$ to enhance prediction scores in out-of-context regions.
-A detailed analysis of $\gamma$ is in supplementary materials.
+The analysis of $\gamma$ is in supplementary materials.

-Figure~\ref{fig:context_enhancement} shows how our context-enhancement improves fake localization for all SOTA detectors \textit{without any finetuning}.
+Figure~\ref{fig:context_enhancement} shows that our context-enhancement improves fake localization for SOTA detectors \textit{without any finetuning}.
 The effectiveness of our method stems from the complementary nature of context detection and fake localization.
-This combination ensures that even if Molmo misidentifies authentic objects as out-of-context, enhancement only strengthens the base model’s predictions, preserving robustness.
-These results highlight context as a valuable signal for fake detection, opening new possibilities for context-aware image forensics.
+Thus, even if LVLM mistakes authentic objects as out-of-context, enhancement only strengthens the base model’s predictions.
+Notably, out-of-context objects are not rare in real-world forgeries, especially in partial manipulation scenarios, where inserted objects often exhibit semantic inconsistencies in size, location, or scene compatibility.
+Our results highlight that context is valuable for fake detection.